How to check how much time you spend on Android apps

 - Scroll down to Digital Wellbeing and tap on it

 - Open up the Settings app

 - You’ll then see an overview of your app usage stats.
-Tapping on any of the names gives you a more in-depth view of your usage of that app, including when during the day you used it most.
+Tapping on any of the names gives you a more in-depth view of your usage of that app, including when you used it most during the day.

-- The Dashboard option shows information about Unlocks, Notifications and App Usage.
-You can also set timers here to limit how long you can use a particular app during the day.
+- The Dashboard option shows information about Unlocks, Notifications, and App Usage.
+You can also set timers to limit your use of a particular app during the day.

 You can also set daily usage alerts, custom profiles that ban certain apps when applied, and the Take a Break mode, where your smartphone turns into a dumbphone with calls only while set.

 App Usage is also a great option, and the most like the Digital Wellbeing app for Pixel devices, with some useful additions.

 It also has a chronological timeline of app usage, a “per-category” view in case you spend too much time on social media.